AztecProtocol/aztec-packages/docs/docs/developers/sandbox/references/sandbox-reference.md

-BOOTSTRAP_NODES='' # A list of bootstrap peers to connect to, separated by commas P2P_ANNOUNCE_HOSTNAME='' # Hostname to announce to the p2p network P2P_ANNOUNCE_PORT='' # Port to announce to the p2p network P2P_KAD_CLIENT='false' # Optional specification to run as a client in the Kademlia routing protocol.
-P2P_NAT_ENABLED='false' # Whether to enable NAT from libp2p
-P2P_MIN_PEERS=10 # The minimum number of peers (a peer count below this will cause the node to look for more peers) P2P_MAX_PEERS=100 # The maximum number of peers (a peer count above this will cause the node to refuse connection attempts)
+BOOTSTRAP_NODES='' # A list of bootstrap peers to connect to, separated by commas P2P_ANNOUNCE_HOSTNAME='' # Hostname to announce to the p2p network P2P_ANNOUNCE_PORT='' # Port to announce to the p2p network P2P_NAT_ENABLED='false' # Whether to enable NAT from libp2p P2P_MIN_PEERS=10 # The minimum number of peers (a peer count below this will cause the node to look for more peers) P2P_MAX_PEERS=100 # The maximum number of peers (a peer count above this will cause the node to refuse connection attempts)